ishizune/yii2-gentelella/README.md

 Gentelella admin template for Yii2
 ==================================

-It is a free admin template for backend of yii framework 2 based on [gentelella](https://github.com/puikinsh/gentelella) theme.
+It is a free admin template for backend of yii framework 2 based on [gentelella](https://github.com/puikinsh/gentelella) theme and [gentelella](https://github.com/yiister/yii2-gentelella).

 This extension consists assets bundles, widgets, some page views and a layout example.